Our British International Curriculum

 Helping students to develop a deep love and respect for themselves, others, and their environment occurs through an open sharing of ideas and a judicious approach to discipline.
 When the voice of each student is heard, an environment evolves where students feel free to express themselves.
 We believe children have greater respect for their teachers, their peers, and the lessons presented when they feel safe and sure of what is expected of them.
 In setting fair and consistent rules initially and stating the importance of every activity, students are shown respect for their presence and time.
 In turn they learn to respect themselves, others, and their environment.

-- At Sage College – The British School of Jerez we follow the British National Curriculum (B.N.C.), with the appropriate adjustment to the needs and characteristics of a British education institution in Spain.
+- At Sage College we follow the Cambridge/British International Curriculum, with the appropriate adjustment to the needs and characteristics of a British education institution in Spain.

-- 80% of the subjects belong to the B.N.C. and are entirely taught in English.
+- 80% of the subjects belong to this curriculum. and are entirely taught in English.
 The other 20% belong to the Spanish Curriculum and are meant to reinforce the Spanish culture and language.

 - When they finish school, our students ́ qualifications are recognised by both the Spanish and by the British education authorities.